docker/docs/single-sign-on/faqs.md

 ### Q: Does Docker plan to release SAML just in time provisioning?

 Our SSO implementation is already "just in time".
-Admins don't have to create users’ accounts on Hub, they can just enable it on the IdP and have the users log in via their domain email on Hub.
+Admins don't have to create users’ accounts on Hub, they can just enable it on the IdP and have the users log in through their domain email on Hub.

 ### Q: Will there be IdP initiated logins?
 Does Docker plan to support SSO logins outside of Hub and Desktop?